-This is a straightforward process at first glance, but there is a catch.
+At first glance, this is a straightforward process, but there is a catch.

 First, uninstall the WordPress package from Package Center.
 Please reference the WordPress datasheet.
-This also removes the database for that website but leaves the wordpress_user in the database.
-This is an important detail, as you will see in a minute.
+Removing the WordPress package also deletes the database for that website.
+However, it leaves the wordpress_user in the central database.

 Next, you install the WordPress package again from Package Center.
-You fill in the password of the root account, which you hopefully kept safely.
-Next, you fill in the password for the wordpress_user, and that fails.
+You fill in the root account password, which you hopefully kept safely.
+Next, you fill in the password for the wordpress_user, and the connection to the database fails.